POTS and Dysautonomia: Understanding and Managing Your Symptoms

 A 2023 clinical study demonstrated this directly in POTS patients: when CO2 was experimentally lowered (hypocapnia), heart rate rose from 82 to 99 bpm, and stroke volume fell, possibly because of increased blood pooling in the capacitance vessels [16].
 Another systematic review found consistent evidence linking hypocapnia to tachycardia specifically in POTS [15].

 This means that dysfunctional breathing patterns, overbreathing in particular, can actively worsen POTS symptoms.
-It’s not just a co-occurring problem.
+It is not just a co-occurring problem.
 When it comes to managing POTS, breathing retraining to improve CO2 tolerance can make a meaningful difference to both symptoms and exercise capacity.
 The full guide on CO2 tolerance and its impact on breathlessness, fatigue, and chronic pain is worth reading alongside this page.

 MCAS: The Third Part of the Triangle

-In many clinical and patient communities, you’ll hear about a triad: hEDS/HSD + POTS + MCAS.
-Mast Cell Activation Syndrome is a condition in which mast cells (immune cells that are involved in allergic responses) trigger excessively or without a clear cause, releasing histamine and other inflammatory mediators in ways that produce wide-ranging symptoms.
+Mast Cell Activation Syndrome is a condition in which mast cells (immune cells involved in allergic responses) trigger excessively or without a clear cause, releasing histamine and other inflammatory mediators in ways that produce wide-ranging symptoms.

 A 2021 study of 69 adult POTS patients found that 64% had non-orthostatic symptoms consistent with mast cell activation (including migraines, allergic complaints, skin rashes, and gastrointestinal symptoms), and 42% had both symptoms and at least one elevated biochemical marker (elevated prostaglandins, histamine, or methylhistamine) [17].